 “Contested Ideologies of Space in Hispanic American Cartographic Practices: From the Abstract to the Real in Spanish and Indigenous Maps of Yucatán.”
 RACAR: Revue d’art canadienne/Canadian Art Review, Special Issue, Latin American Visual Culture, guest editors, Luis de Moura Sobral and Alena Robin, 38, no. 2 (Fall 2013): 22-39

 “The Rhetoric of Authority: The Casa de Montejo in Mérida, Yucatán.”
 RACAR: Revue d’art canadienne/Canadian Art Review 35, no. 2 (2010): 5-20

-Mohammed Jamil Afana, PhD Thesis in progress, Department of Modern Languages and Literatures.
+Mohammed Jamil Afana, Department of Modern Languages and Literatures, UWO.
+PhD Thesis: “La identidad cultural a través del espacio urbano y arquitectónico en la Ciudad de México: el caso de la Villa de Guadalupe.”
 Co-Supervision with Assoc.
-Professor Alena Robin, Department of Modern Languages and Literatures, August 2016
+Professor Alena Robin, Department of Modern Languages and Literatures, UWO, Aug.
+2016

 Major Research Project (MRP) Supervisor